Overview and main sign up for participating in the 2020 Winter Practice Period. You may register for all Practice Period events here this year.

 To sign up for practice period:

 Fill out the registration form to sign up for practice period.
-You may register for all practice period events here.
-Individual retreats and classes can also be registered for separately.REGISTER FOR PRACTICE PERIOD
+You may register here for each of the practice period events you plan to attend.REGISTER FOR PRACTICE PERIOD